SpellholdStudios/Duality_Odd_Quest_Mod/imnesvale/readme/imnesvale-readme.txt

 	A. Chapter 6, Umar Hills, ONLY if you killed the Shade Lord (I would advise doing this before leaving for Spellhold, otherwise, you may not be able to get your reward for killing the Shade Lord, although I have yet to test this)

-	Q. Why is the dialog so… Weird?
+	Q. Why is the dialog so weird?
 	A. Creations reflect their creators.
 I am insane, so the dialog is too.
 	   ANY OTHER QUESTIONS?